lennart-benschop/arturo/documents/kernel.md

 This is deliberately not done using interrupts as a way of avoiding any issues.
 I didn't write PicoDVI or tinyusb and it seems to me to be a good idea not to poke them.

+## Application source

+Your application code can go in user_code and user_code/include ; anything placed in user_code should be picked up and compiled.

+This includes the file testing/test_app.c ; this should be removed by the linker.

 ## Configuration

 Configuration is done using the **config.make** file, which allows you to change various settings.